litestar-org/litestar/docs/usage/route-handlers.rst

 Route handlers
 ==============

-Route handlers are the core of Starlite.
-They are constructed by decorating a function or class method with one of the handler decorators exported from Starlite.
+Route handlers are the core of Litestar.
+They are constructed by decorating a function or class method with one of the handler decorators exported from Litestar.

 For example:

 .. code-block:: python

-   from starlite import MediaType, get
+   from litestar import MediaType, get

    @get("/", media_type=MediaType.TEXT)